readthedocs/website/content/posts/ai-crawlers-abuse.md

 ## AI crawler abuse

-Here are a few examples of the types of abuse we are seeing:
+Here are a couple examples of the types of abuse we are seeing:

 ### 73 TB in May 2024 from one crawler